LHarveyDev/homes-for-hounds/README.md

 ### Acknowledgements

-- My Mentor Can Sucullu for continuous helpful feedback.
+- My Mentor for continuous helpful feedback.

 - Tutor support at Code Institute for their support.